Welcome to Asian Labour School

 We share critical labour movement skills and knowledge to ground workers, organisers and students in practical organising, and in the history and theory of labour.

-Registration is now OPEN for the Oct-Dec 2025 semester.
+Registration is now OPEN for the May-June 2026 semester.
 Please check out the available courses below.
 Registration is open until one day before the course starts, or until courses are filled.

 What You Need To Know about Asian Labour School